LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

    // => the value of "name", potentially creating "name"

 Vars can also be accessed using the "$" symbol before the name.
-When using this method, it is an error if the var has not been previously defined.
+When using this method, an error is returned if the var has not been previously defined.

 ::